rp958/omnicontroller/README.md

-# OmniRetro Controller
+# OmniController

 ## Description

-OmniRetro Controller is an Open Hardware /  Open Source, all-in-one controller.
+OmniController is an Open Hardware /  Open Source, all-in-one controller.

 It was conceived with retrogaming solutions (such as emulators or FPGA) in mind but can accommodate to modern gaming as well.
 Its main goal is to cover original button layouts of most of the popular console controllers without having to remap buttons or use different controllers when playing games from different consoles libraries.